-Combined use of the Consolidated Framework for Implementation Research (CFIR) and the Theoretical Domains Framework (TDF)
+Combined use of the Consolidated Framework for Implementation Research (CFIR) and the Theoretical Domains Framework (TDF) A systematic review

 Background: Over 60 implementation frameworks exist.
 Using multiple frameworks may help researchers to address multiple study purposes, levels, and degrees of theoretical heritage and operationalizability; however, using multiple frameworks may result in unnecessary complexity and redundancy if doing so does not address study needs.
 The Consolidated Framework for Implementation Research (CFIR) and the Theoretical Domains Framework (TDF) are both well-operationalized, multi-level implementation determinant frameworks derived from theory.
 As such, the rationale for using the frameworks in combination (i.e., CFIR + TDF) is unclear.
 The objective of this systematic review was to elucidate the rationale for using CFIR + TDF by (1) describing studies that have used CFIR + TDF, (2) how they used CFIR + TDF, and (2) their stated rationale for using CFIR + TDF.